daegalus/csrd/content.en/02-creating-your-character/03-descriptor.md

 You've spent most of your life in sedentary pursuits---books, movies, hobbies, and so on---rather than active ones.
 You're well versed in all manner of academia or other intellectual pursuits, but nothing physical.
 You're not weak or feeble, necessarily (although this is a good descriptor for characters who are elderly), but you have no experience in more physical activities.

+{{< hint info >}}
-(Calm is a great descriptor for characters who never intended to have adventures but were thrust into them, a trope that occurs often in modern games and particularly in horror games.)
+Calm is a great descriptor for characters who never intended to have adventures but were thrust into them, a trope that occurs often in modern games and particularly in horror games.
+{{< /hint >}}

 You gain the following characteristics: